 The new alignment resulted in the removal of four stations from the original plan of 35 stations and reduced the land acquisitions from 100 to 40 buildings in the southern region.
 The four stations will be considered in future, depending on the passenger demands.

-The SBK line will be constructed on a project delivery partner (PDP) model to eliminate the risk of cost and time overrun and also to have a single point of accountability.
+SBK line is being constructed on a project delivery partner (PDP) model to eliminate the risk of cost and time overrun and also to have a single point of accountability.

 A 50/50 joint venture of Malaysia-based investment holding company MMC and infrastructure group Gamuda was appointed as the PDP in early 2011.

-The project's cost-benefit analysis was done by McKinsey.
-It is expected to generate around RM3 to 4bn ($1.34bn to $1.68bn) revenue a year in the first five years of its operation.
+The project’s cost-benefit analysis was performed by McKinsey.
+It is expected to generate around RM3bn to RM4bn ($1.34bn to $1.68bn) revenue a year in the first five years of its operation.